PyVRP/VRPLIB/README.md

 VRPLIB provides the functions `write_instance` and `write_solution`.
 These functions provide a simple interface to writing instances and solutions in VRPLIB-style:
 - `write_instance` adds indices to data sections when necessary (`EDGE_WEIGHT_SECTION` and `DEPOT_SECTION` are excluded).
-- `write_solution` adds `Route #idx"` to routes.
+- `write_solution` adds the `Route #{idx}` prefix to routes.

-Note that these functions do not validate instances: its the user's responsibility to write a correct VRPLIB-style instance.
+Note that these functions do not validate instances: its up to the user to write correct VRPLIB-style instances and solutions.

 #### Instances
 ``` python